cblanquera/mcp/docs/coding/Coding-Standards.md

 fooBar()
 ```

-Conditional blocks should not end with semicolons.
+Conditional blocks must not end with semicolons.

 ```js
 //✅ Good